Nyghtcore/iCorrect/README.md

 Known issues as of 5/9/2023

-* Does not work in rtf editors
+* Does not work in rich text editors
 * Does not work in all textareas